wesnjazz/Autonomous-Embedded-Vehicle/README.md

-*The codes are credited to Pooya, Chris and Dongwon Park*
+*The codes are credited to Pooya, Chris and Dongwon Park.*